South Africa: Bantu expansion

-Settlements of Bantu-speaking peoples, who were iron-using agriculturists and herdsmen, were present south of the Limpopo River (now the northern border with Botswana and Zimbabwe) by the 4th or 5th century CE.
-They displaced, conquered, and absorbed the original Khoisan, Khoikhoi and San peoples.
-The Bantu slowly moved south.
-The earliest ironworks in modern-day KwaZulu-Natal Province are believed to date from around 1050.
+Bantu settlers expanded from West Africa since approximately 3,000 BCE.
+Settlements of Bantu-speaking peoples, who were iron-using agriculturists and herdsmen, were present south of the Limpopo River (now the northern border with Botswana and Zimbabwe) by the 4th or 5th century AD.
+The earliest ironworks in modern-day KwaZulu-Natal Province are believed to date from around 1050 AD.
 The southernmost group was the Xhosa people, whose language incorporates certain linguistic traits from the earlier Khoisan people.
 The Xhosa reached the Great Fish River, in today's Eastern Cape Province.
 As they migrated, these larger Iron Age populations displaced or assimilated earlier peoples.
 In Mpumalanga Province, several stone circles have been found along with a stone arrangement that has been named Adam's Calendar, and the ruins are thought to be created by the Bakone, a Northern Sotho people.

+Mapungubwe

+Around 1220, in the Limpopo-Shashe Basin, the elite of K2 moved to settle the flat-topped summit of Mapungubwe Hill, with the population settling below.
+Rainmaking was crucial to the development of sacral kingship.
+By 1250, the capital had a population of 5000 and the state covered 30,000 km2 (11,500 square miles), growing wealthy through the Indian Ocean trade.
+The events around Mapungubwe's collapse circa 1300 are unknown, however trade routes shifted north from the Limpopo to the Zambezi, precipitating the rise of Great Zimbabwe.
+The hill was abandoned and Mapungubwe's population scattered.

 Portuguese exploration

 In 1487, the Portuguese explorer Bartolomeu Dias led the first European voyage to land in southern Africa.
 On 4 December, he landed at Walfisch Bay (now known as Walvis Bay in present-day Namibia).
 This was south of the furthest point reached in 1485 by his predecessor, the Portuguese navigator Diogo Cão (Cape Cross, north of the bay).
 Dias continued down the western coast of southern Africa.
 After 8 January 1488, prevented by storms from proceeding along the coast, he sailed out of sight of land and passed the southernmost point of Africa without seeing it.
 He reached as far up the eastern coast of Africa as, what he called, Rio do Infante, probably the present-day Groot River, in May 1488.
-On his return he saw the cape, which he named Cabo das Tormentas ('Cape of Storms').
+On his return, he saw the cape, which he named Cabo das Tormentas ('Cape of Storms').
 King John II renamed the point Cabo da Boa Esperança, or Cape of Good Hope, as it led to the riches of the East Indies.
-Dias' feat of navigation was immortalised in Luís de Camões' 1572 epic poem Os Lusíadas.
+Dias' feat of navigation was immortalised in Luís de Camões' 1572 epic poem, Os Lusíadas.